Rgrable/lita_retrotext/README.md

 # lita-retrotext

-This plugin allows you to create text images from the retro-wave effect from [photofunia](https://photofunia.com/effects/retro-wave?redirect=false).
+This plugin allows you to create text images from the retro-wave effect found on [photofunia](https://photofunia.com/effects/retro-wave?redirect=false).

 ## Installation